TheKevSter35/browser-technologies-1920/README.md

 <img width="" alt="9a7b97de12e3b7b4f5db9286f1b7a2cd" src="https://user-images.githubusercontent.com/43183768/77926293-3fdff180-72a6-11ea-81ac-92b959c821bd.png">

 unfortunately  IE  doesn't support this so the radio buttons cant't be styled.
 What i did.
-In JS it create a class that targets the span tag for the hover function.
+In JS it create a class that targets the span tag for the hover function. (on edge this will not work because it can read this JS code)
 ```js
 x = document.querySelectorAll(".label-text");
     for (i = 0; i < x.length; i++) {